ARK Innovation ETF (NYSEARCA:ARKK) Shares Sold by Circle Wealth Management LLC

-Circle Wealth Management LLC decreased its holdings in ARK Innovation ETF (NYSEARCA:ARKK – Get Rating) by 31.4% in the first quarter, Holdings Channel reports.
-The firm owned 18,607 shares of the company’s stock after selling 8,527 shares during the period.
-Circle Wealth Management LLC’s holdings in ARK Innovation ETF were worth $1,233,000 as of its most recent SEC filing.
+Circle Wealth Management LLC lowered its stake in ARK Innovation ETF (NYSEARCA:ARKK – Get Rating) by 31.4% during the first quarter, Holdings Channel.com reports.
+The institutional investor owned 18,607 shares of the company’s stock after selling 8,527 shares during the period.
+Circle Wealth Management LLC’s holdings in ARK Innovation ETF were worth $1,233,000 at the end of the most recent reporting period.

-A number of other institutional investors have also recently made changes to their positions in the business.
-Byrne Asset Management LLC acquired a new stake in ARK Innovation ETF during the 4th quarter worth about $26,000.
-Capital Advisory Group Advisory Services LLC acquired a new stake in ARK Innovation ETF during the 1st quarter worth about $27,000.
-SBK Financial Inc. acquired a new stake in ARK Innovation ETF during the 4th quarter worth about $28,000.
-LFA Lugano Financial Advisors SA acquired a new stake in ARK Innovation ETF during the 1st quarter worth about $36,000.
-Finally, RE Dickinson Investment Advisors LLC acquired a new stake in ARK Innovation ETF during the 1st quarter worth about $47,000.
+A number of other institutional investors and hedge funds have also recently bought and sold shares of ARKK.
+UMB Bank N A MO purchased a new stake in ARK Innovation ETF in the 4th quarter valued at approximately $82,000.
+CarsonAllaria Wealth Management Ltd. purchased a new stake in ARK Innovation ETF in the 4th quarter valued at approximately $75,000.
+Qube Research & Technologies Ltd purchased a new position in shares of ARK Innovation ETF during the 4th quarter worth $3,544,000.
+Independent Wealth Network Inc. lifted its stake in shares of ARK Innovation ETF by 5.1% during the 4th quarter.
+Independent Wealth Network Inc. now owns 6,503 shares of the company’s stock worth $615,000 after purchasing an additional 317 shares during the period.
+Finally, JPMorgan Chase & Co. lifted its stake in shares of ARK Innovation ETF by 192.7% during the 4th quarter.
+JPMorgan Chase & Co. now owns 1,924,455 shares of the company’s stock worth $182,034,000 after purchasing an additional 1,266,898 shares during the period.

 See Also